eficode/powershell-copilot-training/README.md

    - Read and understand Copilot's explanation
    - Add your own comments to the code based on what you learned
    - Try selecting smaller parts of complex snippets for more targeted explanations
+3. Try documenting the code with Copilot
-3. Try and explore the other options available with `/help`
+4. Try and explore the other options available with `/help`

 ## Exercise 4: Fixing PowerShell Code with Copilot